jeffmahoney/security-sensor-deployment/README.md

 ## Docker Compose

 There is a template `docker-compose.yml` contained in this repository.
 The defaults should be generally sane for a test deployment but work still needs to be done to use TLS within the container.
 For now, the traffic between containers is unencrypted but isolated within the network created for this compose environment.
 The `docker-compose.yml` file can be used as-is but the user must copy `env.sample` to `.env` and fill in the missing values.
+There is also a `docker-compose-devel.yml` file that starts up the GUI on port 3000 directly from the source repository.

+To start the compose environment normally:

+	$ docker-compose up -d

+To start in developer mode:

+	$ docker-compose -f docker-compose.yml -f docker-compose-devel.yml up -d

 ### Sensor Frontend